Twitter updates total of Russia-linked election bots to 50,000

 As if to demonstrate the different scales at work here, the Twitter blog post then changed topics to its efforts to block bots and suspicious activity platform-wide.

-For reference, those 3,800 IRA bots tweeted about 176,000 times during that ten week period, of which less than 15,000 were election-related.
-677,775 people saw followed or retweeted one of these accounts during that same period, and are being notified.
+For reference, those 3,800 IRA bots tweeted about 176,000 times during that 10-week period, of which less than 15,000 were election-related.
+And 677,775 people saw, followed or retweeted one of these accounts during that same period, and are being notified.

 But in a way that’s just a drop in the bucket.